 Theme 3: Managing invasive species

 Once we have planned the works to be undertaken on site with the landowner, we prepare individual species lists for each site based on pre-1750’s vegetation (GIS mapped) and any remnants that are on site.
 Plants are also chosen with regard to their position in the landscape and moisture availability.
 Planting tubestock is a key part of the Rivers of Carbon project, as many sites cannot be direct seeded due to high fertility, grass competition and accessibility.
-For example, only two of the currently approved 24 sites has been suitable for direct seeding and are due to go ahead this year.

 Seed propagation of plants for is ongoing, and is part of Greening Australia’s broader effort to grow 100 000 known provenance plants in association with the seed collection program (undertaken over December/January) for all projects.
 Riparian community species are part of the species mix, and are being grown specifically for Rivers of Carbon.
 Seed for growing tubestock is sourced from local provenances and each plant grown can be traced back to the origin of the seed.
 Tubestock and seedstock are chosen based on the specifics of each site.